 Many local ambulance services are able to advise schools on accessing free or low-cost training in the use of AEDs and in CPR.
-In some areas, this role may instead be provided by the local IMPS programme.
-Schools may also be able to access training through their local authority.
+9 In some areas, this role may instead be fulfilled by the local IMPS (Injury Minimization Programme for Schools) programme.
+10 Schools may also be able to access training through their local authority.

 Many voluntary and community sector organisations also offer training.
-A number of such organisations can be found on page 24 of this guide, although it should be noted that not all of those listed will offer training.
+A number of such organisations can be found on page 25 of this guide, although it should be noted that not all of those listed will offer training.

 Schools may also wish to contact the supplier of their AED to ask what training is available through them.
-Other private-sector training providers are also available.9
+Other private-sector training providers are also available.11